54ac/stream-detector/README.md

 ### How do I use this?

 Upon being notified that a stream has been detected (as in the screenshot above), click the toolbar button, and then click on the appropriate filename to copy the URL in its desired form.
-Use the addon's options page to customize your experience.
+Use the addon's options page to customize your experience and e.g. download media files directly.

 ### Where can I download this?